AndOr0812/AntMusic/README.md

 Both scripts are installed on your miner in /usr/local/bin/ and have a SystemV daemon handler in /etc/init.d.
 Start them using /etc/init.d/[daemon] start.
 If you make any changes to either script, restart it using /etc/init.d/[daemon] stop and /etc/init.d/[daemon] start.

 Both scripts produce log files is /var/log/.
 You will need to manage these if you run your miner for a very long time without a reboot (restarting the daemons will start the log files anew).

+AntStat is a helper script that will enable you to get various statistics about your miner from the command line.
+It takes one argument (currently HASH, FREQ, FAN1, FAN2, TEMP or HW for hash rate in GHx, clock frequency in MHz, fan 1 RPM, fan 2 RPM, average temperature and harware error percentage).

 You will need to ssh onto your miner to install the software and configure it: using a linux box on the same LAN, ssh antMiner.local (user root, password admin).
 You can copy the software from your linux box using scp AntMusic-master.zip antMiner.local:. .
 If you don't have a linux box on the same LAN you will have to figure out how to ssh to your miner yourself.